-On July 1, 2006, each share of our Series C mandatory convertible preferred stock will automatically convert, subject to adjustments described in this prospectus supplement, into between and shares of our common stock, depending on the then 20-day average market price of our common stock.
-At any time prior to July 1, 2006, holders may elect to convert each share of their Series C mandatory convertible preferred stock, subject to adjustments described in this prospectus supplement, into shares of our common stock.
-If at any time prior to July 1, 2006, the closing price per share of our common stock exceeds for at least 20 trading days within a period of 30 consecutive trading days, we may elect, subject to certain limitations described in this prospectus supplement, to cause the conversion of all, but not less than all, the shares of Series C mandatory convertible preferred stock then outstanding for shares of our common stock at a conversion rate of shares of our common stock for each share of our Series C mandatory convertible preferred stock.
+On July 1, 2006, each share of our Series C mandatory convertible preferred stock will automatically convert, subject to adjustments described in this prospectus supplement, into between 8.1301 and 9.7561 shares of our common stock, depending on the then 20-day average market price of our common stock.
+At any time prior to July 1, 2006, holders may elect to convert each share of their Series C mandatory convertible preferred stock, subject to adjustments described in this prospectus supplement, into 8.1301 shares of our common stock.
+If at any time prior to July 1, 2006, the closing price per share of our common stock exceeds \$18.45 for at least 20 trading days within a period of 30 consecutive trading days, we may elect, subject to certain limitations described in this prospectus supplement, to cause the conversion of all, but not less than all, the shares of Series C mandatory convertible preferred stock then outstanding for shares of our common stock at a conversion rate of 8.1301 shares of our common stock for each share of our Series C mandatory convertible preferred stock.

 Prior to this offering, there has been no public market for our Series C mandatory convertible preferred stock.
-We intend to apply to list our Series C mandatory convertible preferred stock on the New York Stock Exchange.
+We have applied to list our Series C mandatory convertible preferred stock on the New York Stock Exchange under the symbol "XRX PR C".
 Our common stock is listed on the New York Stock Exchange and the Chicago Stock Exchange under the symbol "XRX."
-On June 9, 2003, the last reported sale price of our common stock was \$10.84 per share.
+On June 19, 2003, the last reported sale price of our common stock was \$10.40 per share.

-In connection with a larger financing plan of which this offering is a part, we are offering, by means of separate prospectus supplements, (1) 40,000,000 shares of our common stock (or 46,000,000 shares if the underwriters exercise their option to purchase additional shares in full) and (2) \$1 billion aggregate principal amount of senior notes comprised of \$ million aggregate principal amount of our % Senior Notes due 2010 and \$ million aggregate principal amount of our % Senior Notes due 2013.
+In connection with a larger financing plan of which this offering is a part, we are offering, by means of separate prospectus supplements, (1) 40,000,000 shares of our common stock (or 46,000,000 shares if the underwriters exercise their option to purchase additional shares in full) and (2) \$1.25 billion aggregate principal amount of senior notes comprised of \$700 million aggregate principal amount of our 7 1⁄28% Senior Notes due 2010 and \$550 million aggregate principal amount of our 7 1⁄28% Senior Notes due 2013.
 In addition, we intend to enter into a new \$1.0 billion credit facility contemporaneously with these offerings that will replace our existing credit facility under which \$3.3 billion was outstanding as of March 31, 2003.
-The closing of this offering, the common stock offering and the offering of the Senior Notes due 2010 and the Senior Notes due 2013 is not contingent on the closing of any of the other offerings or the execution of the new credit facility.
+The closing of this offering, the common stock offering and the offering of the Senior Notes due 2010 and the Senior Notes due 2013 is not contingent on the closing of any of the other offerings or the effectiveness of the new credit facility.
 However, the effectiveness of the new credit facility is contingent upon our raising additional funds in the capital markets.
 This condition would be satisfied upon the successful completion of this offering, the Senior Notes offering and the common stock offering.
 See "Prospectus Supplement Summary-Financing Plan."